Building & vigilance observations assistant

-The Sociable Weaver Project is offering a position for a motivated field assistant with a keen interest in animal behaviour that will be in charge of conducting field observations related to nest building.
+The Sociable Weaver Project is offering a position for a motivated field assistant with a keen interest in animal behaviour that will be in charge of conducting field observations related to nest building and record vigilance behaviour.
 If you are interested, please find more information below.

 Context